department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Usability-Test-Dec-2020/research-plan.md

 - Users will be able to navigate through the form relatively easily, but may have issues with the following:

-- The addition of the Primary Family Caregiver question
+	- The addition of the Primary Family Caregiver question may cause confusion

-- Knowing if a Vertan or caregiver should “add” a Primary Family Caregiver vs Secondary Family Caregiver
+	- Knowing if a Veteran or caregiver should “add” a Primary Family Caregiver vs Secondary Family Caregiver

 ## Method